serverdensity/storm-debian-packaging/README.md

 4. As already mentioned, it is a good idea to use software configuration management tools to manage configuration of storm clusters.
 Take a look at [saltstack](http://www.saltstack.com/), [ansible](http://www.ansible.com/home), [chef](http://www.getchef.com/chef/), [puppet](https://puppetlabs.com/).

+5. On updates the package will stop the running services, and also clear the `storm-local` for workers and supervisors, but *will keep `storm-local` for nimbus* in order to awoid implicit killing of the topology (in case the update is done to bugfix-versions).
+After the update is done, the *services should be enabled*.

 <a name="compatibility"></a>
 ### Compatibity: